syash7202/Javascript/readme.md

 ## Truthy & Falsey values

-in javascript, everything is either a truthy value or a falsey value.
+In JavaScript, everything is either a truthy value or a falsey value.

-- Falsey : 0 , Flase, undefined, null , NaN, document,all
+- Falsy: 0, Flase, undefined, null, NaN, "" or ''
-- Truthy : all values other than falsey values
+- Truthy: all values other than falsy values

 ```
 if("Yash){